Research Projects

 Secondary supervisors: Professor John Downey, Dr Suzanne Elayan,

 Dr Dayei Oh completed her PhD in April 2022.
 She holds an MA with Distinction in International Media and Communication from the University of Nottingham and previously worked at the Associated Press (AP).
-Her research focuses on emotions and incivility in pro-abortion and anti-abortion discourse on social media in the UK, Ireland, and South Korea.
+Her research focused on emotions and incivility in pro-abortion and anti-abortion discourse on social media in the UK, Ireland, and South Korea.
 Her research was funded by the Online Civic Culture Centre (O3C).
-Dayei is now a postdoctoral researcher at the Datafication Research Initiative at the University of Helsinki's Institute for Social Sciences and Humanities.
+After her PhD Dayei became a postdoctoral researcher at the Datafication Research Initiative at the University of Helsinki's Institute for Social Sciences and Humanities.

 Previous PhD Researchers